 Unfortunately, millennials are less trusting than any other generation.

-- The way we pay for good and organise our finance will be extremely different in five years time
+- The way we pay for and organize our finance will be extremely different in five years time

 - Banks offer nothing different or of note compared to their competitors